Identifying Performance Issues in Cloud Service Systems Based on Relational-Temporal Features: EVALUATION

-To further demonstrate the capability of RTAnomaly, experiments on localizing the metrics are conducted.
-Specifically, we localize the metrics by three methods:
+To further demonstrate the capability of \nm, experiments on localizing the metrics are conducted.
+Specifically, we localize the metrics by following four methods:

-\begin{itemize}[leftmargin=*] \item {\textit{Anomaly score} This method purely uses the anomaly score of each metric as the degree of being the root cause of the performance issue.
-Several metrics with the highest scores will be highlighted as anomalous metrics.} \item {\textit{Correlation score} This method sums up the correlation of a specific metric between other metrics as the degree of being the root cause.
-Metrics with the highest correlation with other metrics will be recommended.} \item {\textit{Correlation Change} Different from simply using the correlation between metrics, using the discrepancy between anomaly-free period and anomaly period is more rational because the correlation between metrics may undergo drastic changes compared to the normal period when an anomaly happens on some specific metrics.} \end{itemize}
+\begin{itemize}[leftmargin=*] \item {\textit{DAGMM.} This baseline uses the anomaly score of each metric output by DAGMM as the degree of the metric being anomalous.
+The metrics with the highest scores will be highlighted as anomalous metrics.} \item {\textit{LSTM-VAE.} This baseline uses the anomaly score output by LSTM-VAE as the degree of being anomalous for the metrics.} \item {\textit{\nm-Cor.} This baseline sums up the correlation of a specific metric between other metrics as the degree of being the root cause.
+Metrics with a high correlation with other metrics would be reported as anomalous metrics.} \item {\textit{\nm.} Different from \nm-Cor, it uses the discrepancy between the anomaly-free period and anomaly period since the correlation between metrics may undergo drastic changes compared to the normal period when an anomaly happens.} \end{itemize}

-As mentioned in Section~\ref{background}, a metric that shows very abnormal behaviors compared to the normal period is not necessarily the root cause because it can have a small influence on other metrics and will self-heal.
-As for merely using correlation scores, it can cause inaccurate results because some metrics show consistently high correlations with others, no matter whether it is during an anomaly period or not.
-In other words, metrics like the throughput of a device may have a strong correlation with the resource usage of some gateways.
+As mentioned in Section~\ref{Background}, a metric that shows very abnormal behaviors compared to the normal period is not necessarily the most anomalous metric because it can have a small influence on other metrics and will self-heal.
+Using the correlation score itself can also cause inaccurate results because some metrics show consistently high correlations with others, no matter whether it is during an anomaly period or not.
 Indeed, the correlation difference between normal and abnormal time is a stronger indicator of anomalous metrics because when an anomaly happens, the correlation would be obeyed and cause a huge correlation change.